Tracardi/tracardi-api/manual/en/docs/flow/actions/send_to_slack_channel_action.md

 ## Warning
 Depending on your app's scopes, you may need to add your app to the channel that you want to post to.
+You can do it by typing @<app-name>, sending it and inviting the app into the channel.